 What does this mean?
 How do I do that?
 Try visualizing this:

 If I have a 100-watt woofer, and the maximum movement of the woofer is one inch, this means it would take 100-watts to move the woofer in and out one full inch.

-These points are very important to consider when replacing a stock subwoofer.
+These points are critical to consider when replacing a stock subwoofer.
 If my 1998 Ford Explorer needs a factory replacement 125-watt eight-inch subwoofer and my replacement woofer is 400-watts, I will get significantly less bass output from the “upgraded” woofer.
 This will leave you feeling like you really wasted your money.
-This example is why it is very important to find a sale’s professional at your local store.
+This example is why it is essential to find a sales professional at your local store.
 Professionally trained sales staff will be able to make sure you get a matched woofer or woofers with your amplifier or help you purchase a “matched” set.
-As I have written in the past articles, the best price on the Internet does not mean it is correct for your application or desired output of your low down dirty bass applications.
+As I have written in the past articles, the Internet’s best price does not mean it is correct for your application or desired output of your low down dirty bass applications.